rickmak/swift-todo/README.md

 ## Bugs

-- Keyboard should show automatically on modal appear
+- After adding the todo item, it does not appear on the list immediately.
+It appear on switching tab.
 - At add todo model, the keyboard return key should be 'Done'.
 Press it will save the item.
 - ToDo item should not finished on touch, make it finished by swipe